efabless/caravel_board/firmware_vex/nucleo/README.md

 - Install a Caravel Breakout board into the socket on the Caravel Hat board
   - the Efabless logo should face the USB connector on the Hat
-- Connect the USB to a workstation / laptop
+- Connect the USB cable from the connector CN1 on the Nucleo to a workstation / laptop
 - Clone the github repo https://github.com/efabless/caravel_board.git
 - Change to the firmware_vex/nucleo directory
 - Run `pip install mpremote`